Our housing policy work

-Accessible housing – Private housing that was first occupied before March 13, 1991, does not have to be accessible.
+- Accessible housing – Private housing that was first occupied after March 13, 1991, must be accessible.
 As a result, there isn’t enough such housing in Chicago.
 Affordable housing, which are usually older structures, often are inaccessible.

 Current housing policy projects

 We have a number of projects involving housing currently underway including:

 - Operation of a Fair Housing Testing Program to determine if discrimination in obtaining rental housing took place.
 This can sometimes lead to legal action.
 If you would like to join the program as a housing tester, send a resume and one-page writing sample to HousingTesting@accessliving.org.

 - Updates to Chicago’s building code; we’re trying to make Chicago’s building code the most accessible in the nation.

 - A federal lawsuit against the City of Chicago for not having accessible homeless shelters and for turning people away because they have a disability.